 Private Key: In asymmetric cryptography, the private key is kept secret by the end-entity.
 The private key can be used for both encryption and decryption [Ref 9].

-Proof of Possession of a TN: Proof to STI verification services that it has authority to attest that the customer can legitimately originate calls from the delegated TNs.

 Public Key: The publicly disclosable component of a pair of cryptographic keys used for asymmetric cryptography [Ref 9].

 Public Key Infrastructure (PKI): The set of hardware, software, personnel, policy, and procedures used by a CA to issue and manage certificates [Ref 9].